Suprajacheekatla/Streamlit_career_app/README.md

 About
 This project is designed for academic/learning purposes and streamlines the development cycle for feature-rich Streamlit web applications.
 For any further improvements or issues, please open a Pull Request or Issue in the repository.

+⚠️ Note: The app is hosted on Render's free tier.
+If it seems offline, please wait ~1 minute while it restarts.